vneiger/pml/NTL-extras/README.md

 # PML (Polynomial Matrix Library)

-Additions to Shoup's NTL, with a focus on univariate polynomial matrices, structured matrices, and their applications.
+Additions to Victor Shoup's NTL, with a focus on univariate polynomial matrices, structured matrices, and their applications.

 Authors: Seung Gyu Hyun, Vincent Neiger, Éric Schost

-Version 0.0
+Version 0.2

+# Licensing

+PML v0.2 is distributed under the GNU General Public License version 2.0 (GPL-2.0-or-later).
+This applies to all files in the directory of this README as well as in all subdirectories.
+See the file COPYING for a copy of the license.

+PML v0.2 is heavily based on [NTL](https://www.shoup.net/ntl).
+See the file COPYING_NTL for NTL's copyright notice.

 # Installation